yfx99xiong/EMSC497_Remote_Sensing_Image_Classification-/README.md

-# EMSC497_Remote_Sensing_Image_Classification-
+# Remote_Sensing_Image_Classification-
-This is a course lab for EMSC497 Environmental Data Analysis

-For practice, you will perform image classification on a hyperspectral image, and assign a class label (land cover) to each pixel.
+Perform image classification on a hyperspectral image, and assign a class label (land cover) to each pixel.

 The image file (“data.tif”) is a hyperspectral airborne image acquired on November 17, 2008 by AISA-Eagle (AE) Hyperspectral Imager of CALMIT (Center for Advanced Land Management Information Technologies), University of Nebraska-Lincoln.
 The image covers part of the coast near Corpus Christi, Texas.
 It includes 63 narrow bands in the Visible and Near Infrared (VNIR) spectral range from 400 to 970 nm wavelength at a spatial resolution of 1 and 2 meters.
 The pixel value of each band is the surface reflectance multiplied by 10000.